Ghost in the Shell (2017 film): Casting criticism

 During the opening monologue for the 2019 Golden Globe Awards, co-host Sandra Oh alluded to the issue of whitewashing in Hollywood by joking that Crazy Rich Asians (2018) was "the first studio film with an Asian-American lead since Ghost in the Shell and Aloha".

 Accolades

-The film was nominated in two categories for the Hollywood Post Alliance (HPA) Awards, and was also nominated for the 'Most Innovative Advertising' category at the Motion Picture Sound Editors' Golden Reel Awards.
+The film was nominated in two categories for the Hollywood Post Alliance (HPA) Awards, and was also nominated for the "Most Innovative Advertising" category at the Motion Picture Sound Editors' Golden Reel Awards.
 It won the 12th annual HPA Award for "Color Grading".

 The film was on the Academy Awards shortlist for the category of Visual Effects, and was shortlisted for Hair and Makeup, but was not nominated for either category.

 It was also nominated for Best Contemporary Make-up by the Make-Up and Hair Guild.
 On October 23, 2018, the film's composer Lorne Balfe received the "Top Film Score" award at the ASCAP London Music Awards.

+Possible sequel

+Johansson discussed the possibility of a sequel before the film's release, and said she would do it on the condition that Sanders return as director.
+Sanders also expressed interest in a sequel as well.